It is used before court proceedings begin as an alternative way of resolving a dispute.

 The conciliator or mediator can assist the lawyer with particular matters in dispute and can conduct conciliations or mediations on specific issues at short notice.

-If a potential ADR client has not been in receipt of any legal advice, he or she should be advised by the conciliator or mediator to get independent and full legal advice.
+If a potential ADR client has not received any legal advice, he or she should be advised by the conciliator or mediator to get independent and full legal advice.